ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 Anything prefixed with `C` is a command, and with `R` is a response.
-The command is telling the system what the time is.
+The command is telling the system to initialize itself.
+Then there is a ping to locate the Gleisbox.
 The response is from the Gleisbox telling you that it is there and listening for commands.
 The Gleisbox sends `PING`s every 6 s or so - you'll see a lot of these.

 Start running your train with either the MS2 or Rocrail.
 You will see